poetic-labs/nock-vcr-recorder-mocha/README.md

   // This will be the only test run
 });

-// Usage with Nock options
-describeFixture('normal test', function() {
+// Usage with test specific options describeFixture('normal test', function() {
   it('works', function(done) {
     request('http://localhost:4000/users', function(err, res, body) {